mDialog/smoke/README.md

     sbt run

-By default, Smoke relies on [Netty](http://netty.io) to for asynchronous HTTP communication.
-Alternatively, you can use [Mongrel2](http://mongrel2.org):

-    import smoke.mongrel2.Mongrel2Server

-    object BasicExampleApp extends Smoke {
-      override val server = new Mongrel2Server
-      ...
-    }

 Smoke provides a DSL for building HTTP services using a simple request/response pattern, where each response is provided as an Akka Future.
 Akka provides a powerful toolkit to control the creation and execution of Futures; spend some time with that project's [excellent documentation](http://akka.io/docs) to get a feel for how it works.

 By extending the Smoke trait, you get access to the tools necessary to build a robust Akka-based application.
 That includes to an `ActorSystem`, `Dispatcher`, default timeout and `Config` object.